This is the 3rd chapter of the Dash Tutorial.

 is in the global state of the app and can bedf

-to give an ideaIn Dash, any “Output
+to give an ideaIn Dash, any “output” can have multiple “input” components.

-Here’s a simple example that binds five Inputs
+Here’s a simple example that binds five inputs

 (the value

-property of 2 Dropdown
+property of two dcc.Dropdown

 components,

-components, and 1 Slider
+components, and one dcc.Slider

 component)

-to 1 Output component (the figure
+to one output component (the figure

-property of the Graph
+property of the dcc.Graph

 component).